ricardojavister/crud-angular-netcore/README.md

 Project Backend:

 -tech-task-api (running in port 5001)
-Make sure that everything is working fine in the backing by browsing this url: https://localhost:5001/api/product
+Make sure that everything is working fine in the backend by browsing this url: https://localhost:5001/api/product

 ![image](https://user-images.githubusercontent.com/18402098/166557211-d824830f-b22e-49bf-bdf1-561351baae47.png)